Ted Turner: Time Warner merger

-Rivalry with Murdoch
+Rivalry with Rupert Murdoch

-Turner had a long-running feud with fellow cable magnate Rupert Murdoch for years.
+Turner had a long-running feud with fellow cable magnate Rupert Murdoch, which lasted for years.
 This originated in 1983 when a Murdoch-sponsored yacht collided with the yacht skippered by Turner, Condor, during the Sydney to Hobart Yacht Race, causing it to run aground 6.2 mi from the finish line.
 At the post-race dinner, a drunken Turner verbally assaulted Murdoch, afterward challenging him to a televised fistfight in Las Vegas.

 Murdoch's Fox News, established in 1996, became a rival to Turner's CNN, a channel that Murdoch regarded with disdain for its "liberal slant" in news coverage.
-Time Warner declined to carry it on their New York City cable network in response, who in the midst of a merger, Turner said would "squash Rupert Murdoch like a bug."
+In the midst of a merger between Turner's company and Time Warner, Turner said the combined company would "squash Rupert Murdoch like a bug."
+Soon after, Time Warner refused to carry Fox News on their New York City cable network."

-In 2003, Turner challenged Murdoch to another fistfight, and later on accused Murdoch of being a "warmonger" for his support and backing of President George W. Bush's invasion of Iraq.

-However, revealing in an interview with Variety in 2019, Turner said he and Murdoch have since made amends.
+In 2003, Turner challenged Murdoch to another physical fight, and later on accused Murdoch of being a "warmonger" for his support and backing of President George W. Bush's invasion of Iraq.
+However, in an interview with Variety in 2019, Turner said he and Murdoch had since made amends.